nginxinc/nginx-prometheus-exporter/CONTRIBUTING.md

 ### Open a Pull Request

 - Fork the repo, create a branch, submit a PR when your changes are tested and ready for review
+- Acknowledge the F5 Contributor License Agreement (CLA) if prompted
+  - F5 Open Source Policy ***requires*** all external contributors agree to the terms outlined in the [F5 CLA](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md) before their changes can be incorporated into an open source project.
+  - If you have not yet signed an F5 CLA when opening a pull request, our tooling will help walk you through the process.
 - Fill in [our pull request template](.github/PULL_REQUEST_TEMPLATE.md)

 > **Note**